-“So what’s your number?
-I had heard this many times before, only this time it wasn’t an invitation to get to know me better or take me out on a date.
-Instead, it came from a YouTube video I was watching one restless night when sleep had me all wrapped up in a game of hide and seek.
+What’s your number?
+I had heard this question before, but this time, it wasn’t an invitation to get to know me better or take me out on a date.
+Instead, it came from a YouTube video I watched one restless night when sleep had me wrapped up in a game of hide and seek.

-I was first introduced to the concept of financial independence while listening to Wendy Williams during her radio days, which she then referred to as “F.U. money.”
-Years later, this concept continued to linger in the back of my mind, as I wondered just how much longer I would be able to cheat on my side hustle with my corporate gig.
-It wasn’t until I saw that video that I realized there was a tangible way out.
+I was first introduced to the concept of financial independence while listening to Wendy Williams during her radio days, which she referred to as “F.U. money.”
+The idea lingered as I wondered how long I could cheat on my side hustle with my corporate gig.
+It wasn’t until I saw that video that I realized there was a viable way out.

 It depends on who you ask.
-I’ve come to realize that the concept of financial freedom is as individualized as our taste in shoes and often changes as we age.
-In my twenties, I could dance the night away in 3-inch stilettos until 5 a.m., but now that I have reached the 40-year-old mark, I’m more likely to opt for a pair of ballet flats.
+I’ve realized that financial freedom is as individualized as our taste in shoes and changes as we age.
+In my twenties, I could dance the night away in 3-inch stilettos until 5 a.m.
+Now that I have reached the 40-year-old mark, I’m more likely to opt for a pair of flats.

-For some, becoming financially independent means not having to work a 9-to-5, while for others it means not having to ever worry about money again.
-Defining what financial independence means to you based on the lifestyle you want to lead is one of the most important steps you can take on your financial journey as it will help you determine how much revenue you need to generate and your time frame for doing so.
+For some, becoming financially free means not having to work a 9-to-5, while for others, it means never worrying about money again.
+Defining what financial independence means to you based on the lifestyle you want to lead is one of the most important steps you can take on your financial journey.
+It will help you determine how much revenue you need to generate and the time frame for achievement.

-If you browse the Internet, you’ll find that the most common formula for determining your financial independence number or F.I. number is by calculating your yearly spending and dividing that number by your safe withdrawal rate, otherwise known as the amount you can withdraw from your savings each year without depleting your funds.
-According to the Trinity Study, the recommended rate is 4% for 30-year retirements.
-Once you’ve established your F.I. number, you can then take that number, subtract it from your current savings and divide it by your yearly spending.
+If you browse the Internet, the most common formula for determining your financial independence or F.I. number is calculating your yearly spending and dividing that number by your safe withdrawal rate (the amount you can withdraw from your savings each year without depleting your funds).
+According to the Trinity Study, the recommended withdrawal rate for 30-year retirements is 4 percent.
+Once you’ve established your F.I. number, subtract it from your current savings and divide it by your yearly spending.

-The reality is this: Many of us can save relentlessly, contribute to our 401k and still not attain financial freedom, particularly when you only have one person’s salary to depend on.
-Furthermore, this approach doesn’t account for navigating unforeseen life circumstances, such as medical bills or having to take on the responsibility of being a caregiver.
+Sounds easy enough.
+Just populate a magic number, and all your financial troubles disappear.
+The reality is this: Many of us can save relentlessly, contribute to our 401k, and still not attain economic freedom, particularly when we only have one person’s salary to depend on.
+Furthermore, this approach doesn’t account for navigating unforeseen life circumstances like medical bills or becoming a caregiver.

-Despite the fact that women are earning more money now than ever before, buying more homes, and outpace men in higher education attainment, we still lag when it comes to retirement and financial independence.
+Although women earn more money now than ever, buy more homes, and outpace men in higher education attainment, we still lag in retirement and financial independence.
 According to the National Institute on Retirement Security, women are 80 percent more likely than men to experience poverty by age 65 and require 20 percent more than men to cover their medical expenses.

-While the path to financial independence can often feel like you’re walking a tightrope in stilettos, the trick is to go beyond setting your financial target and focus on building up revenue streams that will last you well into your golden years.
+While the path to financial independence can feel like you’re walking a tightrope in stilettos, the trick is to go beyond setting your financial target and focus on generating revenue streams that will last you well into your golden years.